superfluid-finance/superfluid-sentinel/src/README.md

 ## Concepts

-Fresh Boot: No existing database at boot.
+_Fresh Boot_: No existing database at boot.
-Insolvent Account: Flows from account can be terminated.
+_Insolvent Account_: Flows from account can be terminated.
-Listed SuperTokens: SuperTokens register in Superfluid resolver contract.
+_Listed SuperTokens_: SuperTokens register in Superfluid resolver contract.

 # Code structure